A hummus platter is such an easy thing to put together, it creates a mini mezze in a jiffy.

 Making a hummus platter allows you to create a beautiful presentation of food.

-While at the same time you can feed a large number of people a tasty appetizer.
+While at the same time you can feed a large number of people a tasty appetizer in a beautiful way.

-Combining several flavors in one finger food appetizer is easy and fun.
+Combining several flavors in one finger food appetizer is easy, fun and lovely to look at.

 This is one of my favorite ways of serving hummus to my friends at gatherings.